20tab/talos/{{cookiecutter.project_dirname}}/README.md

 ### Docker

-All the following Docker commands are supposed to be run from the orchestrator directory.
+All the following Docker commands are supposed to be run from the {{ cookiecutter.service_slug }} directory.

 #### Build